tmpfs/async-validate/doc/readme/api.md

 * `first`: Invoke callback when the first validation rule generates an error.
 * `single`: Only ever return a single error.
 * `bail`: Shorthand for `single` and `first`.
-* `keys`: Specifies the keys on the source object to be validated.
-Use this option to validate fields in a determinate order or to validate a subset of the rules assigned to a schema.
 * `parallel`: A boolean indicating that the validation should be executed in parallel.
-* `field`: Field name for the root object, default is `source` when not specified.
+* `field`: Field name for the source object, default is `source` when not specified.
-* `rules`: Rules to apply to the root source object, may be an array or a single rule object.

 ##### Schema.plugin